COSC3020/theory-vs-practice-livi5599/README.md

 When adjusting 1.1, I got help from Jacob in lab.
 He brought up how I should go into more detail about how they are different and how asymptotic analysis ignores constants.
 When adjusting 1.3, I got help from ChatGPT.
 I asked it the question asked in the assignment and used one of it's responses to help me add to my original response.
-For 3, I got help from ChatGPT.
-I asked it how I could further elaborate on/edit my answer and used it's response to help me write my answers.
+For 3, I got help from ChatGPT and Ali.
+I asked how I could further elaborate on/edit my answer and used their responses to help me write my answers.